Link Building Tools: What We Actually Use for Client Campaigns

 Ahrefs and Semrush both include rank tracking sufficient for link-building campaigns.
 Dedicated tools (Nightwatch, ProRankTracker, AccuRanker) are overkill for link work, useful for technical SEO operators tracking thousands of keywords.

-Which Tools Have the Highest Churn in Our Stack over the Past 3 Years?
+Which Tools Have The Highest Churn in Our Stack over The Past 3 Years?

 Three tools came and went: BuzzSumo (we used it for content prospecting in 2022, replaced by Ahrefs Content Explorer), LinkResearchTools (used briefly in 2022, abandoned after over-disavow incidents), and Mailshake (used briefly in 2023, replaced by Pitchbox once volume grew).

-Want Us to Run Link Building so You Do Not Have to Buy These Tools?
+Want Us To Run Link Building so You Do Not Have To Buy These Tools?

-Our link building service runs the full tool stack above on every client engagement.
+Our campaign-based link building runs the full tool stack above on every client engagement.
 Clients see the deliverables; we absorb the licence costs.
 Book a slot to discuss what your campaign would look like.

 About Bart Magera

-Bart Magera is the founder of Mojo Links and SEO Director at Profit Engine.
-Ten years across YMYL verticals (legal, medical, finance, supplements, crypto, gambling) and 300+ growth campaigns.
+Bart Magera is the founder of Mojo Links.
+Ten years across YMYL verticals (legal, medical, finance, supplements, crypto, gambling).
 Trained under Koray Tuğberk Gübür's Topical Authority framework.
 Author of two SEO books and international speaker.

-More about Bart Magera →Want this kind of analysis on your site?
+Want this kind of analysis on your site?

 Get a free video walkthrough within 48 hours covering technical health, backlinks, content gaps, and AI visibility.